carlnordlund/socnet/Paper/paper.md

 # Summary

 The `Socnet.se` client is an open-source, cross-platform console application for direct blockmodeling of one-mode network data.
-Developed in C#, it unifies multiple blockmodeling approaches—structural, regular, and generalized equivalence—into a single tool, supporting both binary and valued networks through classical Hamming distance and correlation-based goodness-of-fit measures.
+Developed in C#, it unifies multiple blockmodeling approaches — structural, regular, and generalized equivalence — into a single tool, supporting both binary and valued networks through classical Hamming distance and correlation-based goodness-of-fit measures.
 The software includes specialized functionality for detecting various core-periphery structures and provides integrated isomorphism detection for blockmodels. `Socnet.se` operates via a simple scripting language and can be used as a standalone command-line tool, through script files, or as an external process called from R, Python, or similar environments.
-Given sufficient knowledge in C#, Socnet.se can easily be modified and extended with additional types of equivalences, ideal blocks, goodness-of-fit measures and search heuristics, as well as additional data structures if needed, and the code may also be scavenged for the further development of other existing or future software solutions for direct blockmodeling. `Socnet.se` is available as pre-compiled binaries for Windows, Linux, and macOS at [www.socnet.se](https://www.socnet.se), and can also be compiled directly from source.
+Given sufficient knowledge in C#, Socnet.se can easily be modified and extended with additional types of equivalences, ideal blocks, goodness-of-fit measures, and search heuristics, as well as additional data structures if needed, and the code may also be scavenged for the further development of other existing or future software solutions for direct blockmodeling. `Socnet.se` is available as pre-compiled binaries for Windows, Linux, and macOS at [www.socnet.se](https://www.socnet.se), and can also be compiled directly from source.

 # Statement of Need